Chapter 7:

 [What is he referencing?]
 I promptly asked Asa.

-[If Vioshmight senses that you are a capable contender, he may create a weapon out of your bones and essence after he crushes you, so that he will have a memory of the “art” you have resembled and provided.
+[If Vioshmight senses that you are a capable contender, he may create a weapon out of your bones and essence after he vanquishes you, so that he will have a memory of the “art” you have resembled and provided.
 Of course, he can use their likeness as weapons to fight.
-I heard if he fancies your weapon or character, he may permit you attempts to penetrate his skin while he stands undefended.]
-Asa nursed.
+I heard if he fancies your weapon or character, he may permit you attempts to penetrate his skin while he stands undefended.
+That is the extent of his ego.]
+Asa said.

-What manner of psychopath are we facing?
+What manner of psychopath were we facing?
 I felt my face lose the last of its color as I buried it in my hands.

-“Oh, Gwydion, help me,” Viatrix mumbled.
+“Oh, Gwydion, what have you done?”
+Viatrix mumbled.
 "I shouldn't have wasted the majority of my daily transformations.
 This task ended up being a lot more than Gwydion started with.
-If I survive, I'll force that jerk to make my emblem go up once more to reach its final level."
+If I see a tomorrow, I'll force that jerk to make my emblem go up once more to reach its final level."

 He swiftly darkened and transformed into a hind leg standing bear and snake hybrid with various animal eyes embedded into the grey metallic fur.
+The two yellow snakes were latched once again on his back.
 The majority appeared to be compound eyes.
-The two yellow snakes were latched once again on his back.
 I had no knowledge of what combination of animal eyes he had chosen.
-This new form had no semblance of his human shape to witness anymore.
-I only saw a bizarre shapeling out of a horror.
+His new form had no semblance of his human shape to witness anymore.
+I only saw a bizarre shapeling out of a horror flick.

 Vioshmight snickered as he dauntlessly approached.
-“Maybe there is something interesting to you after all.”
+“Maybe your power gives you a spine after all.”

 [I don’t like the look of this.
 We should leave before he changes his mind after killing Viatrix, Asa.]
 I telecommunicated.